baccigalupi/redaxted/README.md

 ## Developing

 This is open source.
 Use issues, PRs and other methods to request or suggest changes.
 There is a code of conduct.
-Tests can be run with `yarn test` or `npm test` depending on your flavor of runner.
+Tests can be run with `yarn test`.

+# Building from source

+The source uses es6 and so `index.js` the entry point is a Babel compiled version of that code.
+You can rebuild on your branch with `yarn build`.